Top 10 Popular Songs in Ghana — 2018 songs

 The list includes songs topping charts across various platforms and also the most searched on GhKings.
 With additional insight from YouTube for Artists, the list was conducted by songs which are doing well online and also across clubs, pubs etc.

 Be sure to check with us for regular updates — songs trending in Ghana.

 Now let’s check the most trending songs in Ghana.

-The singer was on top when her sudden death shocked Ghanaians.
+The singer was already on top when later her sudden death shocked Ghanaians.
 Even before her demise she was the most watched Ghanaian female artist on YouTube.
 She almost beat her previous annual record of 2.5 million total views on YouTube within the first two (2) months of 2018 (*according to YouTube Music Insight).
 Maame Hw3 rose to the top quickly after release.Checkout: TOP 10 Most Watched Ghanaian Artistes on YouTube

 Ebony also beat Nigeria’s Olamide at the top position (most watched artiste on YouTube) with 1,495,224 totals views for the month of January and that was also before her death.Click to watch Maame Hw3 – video

 Stonebwoy follows closely at No. 3 with Bawasaaba.
 The song was released as a single [January 20,2018] coupled with the visuals at the same time.
 The song gained extra notoriety after the late Ebony posted a video of herself singing the song.
-Stonebwoy disclosed that she was initially supposed to feature on the song before EOM was dropped.Click to watch Bawasaaba – video
+Stonebwoy disclosed that she was initially supposed to feature on the song before EOM album dropped.Click to watch Bawasaaba – video

 Click to watch Selfish – video